alexjthomson/mdns_lite/readme.md

 - Support for adding TXT records with service metadata.

 ## Todo
+- [ ] Refactor the `crate::service` module.
+The unit tests are all over the place and the API can definitely be simplified.
 - [ ] Add additional unit tests to `protocol.rs` to validate that errors are returned when they are expected to.
 - [ ] Update the rust-docs with links so where in the mDNS specification various